atwellpub/wpcli-staging/readme.md

 ## Introduction to WP-CLI Staging

-WP-CLI Staging plugin extends wp-cli with staging managmeent tools for a local WordPress instance.
-Currentnly it provides the ability to import and synchronize remote database (production) into a local database (staging) as well as provides other utiltieis such as quick backups, restorations, rollbacks and rollforwards.
+WP-CLI Staging plugin extends WP-CLI with staging management tools for a local WordPress instance.
+Currently, it provides the ability to import and synchronize remote database (production) into a local database (staging) as well as provides other utilities such as quick backups, restorations, rollbacks and rollforwards.

 ## Commands